In accordance with the State Grants Commission Act 1976 the Commission is comprised of three members appointed by the Governor:

 - two representatives of local government nominated by the Minister responsible for the Local Government Act 1993 from a list of four names submitted by the Local Government Association of Tasmania (LGAT).

-The current members of the State Grants Commission are:
+The current members of the State Grants Commission and appointment term expiry are:

 The Commission seeks to operate using best practice governance strategies.
 It actively promotes increased stakeholder interest in its activities, methodology and assessment calculations, and works to ensure an environment of greater accountability and transparency.